AdaCore/training_material/courses/spark_for_ada_programmers/13_autoactive_proof.rst

 * Sharing proof results via a cache

-  - Can either store database in a file, or connect to a Memcached server
+  - Can store database in a file, or connect to a Memcached server

 ============
 Ghost Code